-Famous for its old town covered with street arts, traditional shophouses, cave temples at literally every corner and the iconic white coffee, Ipoh should definitely rank high on your list!
-If you’re wondering what to do in Ipoh, then you’re in the right place!
+Famous for its old town covered with street arts, traditional shophouses, cave temples at literally every corner, and without forgetting the iconic white coffee, Ipoh should definitely rank high on your bucket list!

 Scoot Airlines and Air Asia have flights from Singapore to Ipoh.
 Tickets for both airlines cost about US$ 60 one way without checked luggage.
 You can also get flights from Johor Bahru to Ipoh through Air Asia.